-Our clients are water authorities and water users that realize that effluent re-use is becoming an increasingly important measure to meet future fresh water needs.
+Our clients are water authorities and water users that realize that effluent re-use is becoming an increasingly important measure to meet (future) fresh water demands.

 Estimated global water infrastructure market size

 On a global level, municipalities consume an average of 10% of fresh water, industry consumes an average of 20% of fresh water, and the agrisector consumes an average of 70% of fresh water available.
 However, with increased industrialization in developing and emerging countries, this balance will likely shift towards an increasing share of the industry’s fresh water consumption.

 Governments around the world are developing incentives to encourage municipalities, industry, and the agrisector to maximize water recycling and cross-sector effluent re-use, in order to meet the growing demands for clean water, and to protect and conserve our natural fresh water resources.